|

 pow( max(dot(R, E), 0.0), gl_FrontMaterial.shininess );

+We use the material parameters from the fixed pipeline, so this calculation is quite generally usable.
 In the example program all the calculations are done twice - for two light sources.
 Depending on the capabilities of your graphics card, you may easily add additional lights - even loop over an array of light vectors giving you an arbitrary number of lights (at the cost of frame speed).
+The result is a smooth surface look - depending on your material parameters it look like porcellain, plastic or smooth cut wood - if you add a texturemap, which is exactly what we will do in the next example: adding a nice texturemap.
+If this jumps into GLSL too fast, you may want to look at introductory texts.
+You could start with or |